• Casa

 What Diving Equipment Does It Need?

-The gear utilized in freediving has seen steady growth over the last few years, with significant investments in technological advancements by dive gear manufacturers such as Vanguard.
+The gear utilized in freediving has seen steady growth over the last few years, with significant investments in technological advancements by dive gear manufacturers such as Avanguardia.
 This indicates a rise in technological advancements in this area, reflecting an increased interest in tech diving and freediving.
-In addition to fundamental gear such as masks, fins, snorkels, wetsuits, weight belts, and dive watches or computers commonly used in freediving activities, it typically needs when it comes to specialized freediving:
+In addition to fundamental gear such as masks, pinne, snorkels, mute, weight belts, and dive watches or computers commonly used in freediving activities, it typically needs when it comes to specialized freediving:

 Low-Volume Mask